zju2Yufeng/zju2Yufeng.github.io/_posts/2023-07-16-HelloBlog.md

 ---
+layout: article
-title: Hello Blog
+title: Hello, Blog!
-tags: TeXt
+tags: 日常生活
 ---

 > I don't wanna tell you what to do, but I know it works, so I say it as plainly as I can: Just write, keep on writing.